Executive Director

 Strategy & Execution

-• Partner with the Board and Founder/Executive Chairman to define and execute long-term strategy.
+• Partner with the Board and Founder/Executive Chairman to translate Board-approved vision and directional intent into executable organizational strategy.

-• Foster a culture of innovation, accountability, and inclusiveness.
+• Foster a culture of innovation, accountability, and inclusiveness ****through clear priorities, decision-making, and strong execution

 • Prepare and present board reports, financial updates, and performance metrics.